 1. Is access to more than one location in the building required?
-(If yes, please inform) No: es:

-2. 3.
-6 - 1, - 1 - 1 - 1 - 1 - 1 - 1 - 1 - 1 - Yes: 🗌 Yes: 🗍 No: 4.
-5. Is there a means of communication between the evacuee and the assister?
-Yes: No: 6.
+(If yes, please inform) No: Yes: 2.
+3. 4.
+Has information been given on emergency action procedures?
+Has information regarding significant hazards on the premises been provided?
+Does information relating to health and safety need to be provided in a different Yes: No: Yes: No: format?
+6. 7.
+8. 9.
+Yes: No: Is there a means of communication between the evacuee and the assister?
 Can the evacuee hear the fire alarm from all location on the premises?
-Yes: 🗌 No: 7.
 Can the evacuee clearly identify safety signs and signals?
-Yes: No: 8.
 Is the evacuee able to raise an alarm upon discovering a fire?
-Yes: No: 9.
 Is assistance required to ascend or descend staircases?
-Yes: No: 10 D. Does the evacuee depend on the use of a wheel chair for mobility?
-Yes: No: 13 If a wheel chair is used, can the evacuee transfer to/ from the wheel chair indepe ndently?
-Yes: No: 12 2.
-Is any equipment required to evacuate the premises safely?
-Yes: No: 13 3.
+Does the evacuee depend on the use of a wheel chair for mobility?
+If a wheel chair is used, can the evacuee transfer to/ from the wheel chair indepe Yes: Yes: No: Is any equipment required to evacuate the premises safely?
 Are there any further concerns which have not yet been identified?
-Yes: No: Prec cautions to be implemented:
+Yes: No: Yes: No: Preca nutions to be implemented:

 ersonal Information

+Total Information

 Medical Information:

 rt 4.

-illding Schematics
+ilding Schematics

 Building Schematics: (Diagrams of primary and secondary escape routes)

-i dit J. Part 5.
+Part 5.
+Review

+ICVICW

 Date of Plan:

 Date of Review:

 Name of Assessor:

 Signature of Assessor:

 Signature of Evacuee: